Borrowing costs jump for fragile euro zone states

 "It's early days ... but if the market loses faith in what monetary policy can do to fend off falling global growth and the risk of deflation, then it could become a much more serious issue," KBC rate strategist Mathias van der Jeugt said.

-In the biggest two-day sell off since July 2012, Greek 10-year yields shot up more than 100 basis points (bps) to over nine percent before easing back to 8.96 percent.
+In the biggest two-day sell off since July 2012, Greek 10-year yields shot up more than 100 basis points (bps) to 8.98 percent on Thursday.
 While this is well short of the 40 percent peak they reached in 2012, past rises in European peripheral bond yields have picked up pace above 7 percent.

 Greece aims to ditch its unpopular bailout programme with the EU and International Monetary Fund, which demanded severe austerity, and return to relying on markets to raise funds, a plan that has worried investors.